 Overlay

-Officially called Stamp Duty Land Tax (SDLT), stamp duty applies to most property purchases in England and Northern Ireland.
-Scotland and Wales have different systems.
-Stamp duty can seem confusing when it’s your first purchase.
-But there are different rules and stamp duty exemptions for first time buyers.
+Stamp Duty can seem confusing when it’s your first purchase.
+But there are different rules and Stamp Duty exemptions for first time buyers.
 Read on to see how it applies and what you need to be aware of.

 Minimum property price